Our clinicians see patients with other musculoskeletal conditions such as:

 The diagnosis is made from the clinical symptoms and examination.
 This is confirmed by x-rays and sometimes blood tests and other imaging investigations.

-Contrary to popular opinion, OA can be prevented by joint protection techniques.
-Its progression can be slowed dramatically in the same way, if the proper medications and instruction are used concurrently.
+Contrary to popular opinion, Osteoarthritis progression is slowed dramatically with proper holistic care.
 The medications used to increase comfort and decrease pain are useful in adjunct physical therapy and joint protection techniques.

-Pain and Arthritis is an important protective mechanism that the body uses to warn of possible injury/harm.
+Pain and Arthritis is an important protective mechanism that the body uses to warn off possible injury/harm.
 We all vary in our perception of pain, and it has physical and emotional aspects.
-The injury leading to pain may be physical such as a cut, a broken bone or a burn, or a bodily biochemical process resulting in inflammation.

 The nerve endings sense temperature and chemical changes or mechanical change/stresses.
 The signals are relayed via the spinal cord to the brain.